 - Creating social media content that is visibly localized improved organic performance by 2500%.
 (Avensia)

 - 84% of marketers said that content localization has helped grow their revenue.
 (Unbabel)

 - In one study, most online shoppers agreed that it is important for the following pages to be in their home language: product descriptions (67%), product reviews (63%), checkout process (63%), and home page (62%).
 (Flow)

 - 41% of marketers say that they localize their SEO for all of the markets they serve, while 40% say they localize their SEO for some markets they are in.
 (Unbabel)

 - Top of the funnel and brand awareness content is the focus of many marketer's localization efforts.
 This includes paid ads (46% say they localize these), white papers (42%), email (41%), e-books, blogs, and landing pages/microsites (27%).
 (Unbabel)

 - Fortune 500 companies were reported to be 2.04 times more likely to improve profits and 1.27 times more likely to generate more earnings per share when they invested in translation.
 (CSA Research)

 - 86% of localized mobile advertisements performed better than their English counterparts, showing a 22% and 42% increase in conversion and click-through rates respectively.
 (Adotas)

 The need to cross linguistic barriers for commercial purposes has created a surge in demand for translation services.
-These numbers show how much the translation industry has evolved over the years.

 - Europe owns nearly half of the global language services market at 49%, followed by North America at 39.41%.
 (Statista)